-SPCA Monterey County Cat & Dog Sheltering Statistics July 1, 2022 - June 30, 2023
+SPCA Monterey County Cat & Dog Sheltering Statistics January 1 - December 31, 2023

-With an emphasis on compassion and supporting the human-animal bond, we maintained our strong focus on helping people keep their beloved pets.
-We offer numerous low- and no-cost programs and services along with our free Pet Food Bank, which gave out 63,838 pounds of free pet food.
+With an emphasis on compassion and supporting the human-animal bond, we maintained our focus on helping people keep their beloved pets.
+We offer numerous low- and no-cost programs and services along with our free Pet Food Bank, which gave out over 100,000 pounds of free pet food.
 We never closed our doors to any animal that needed us and we were open every single day of the year to help pets in need.

 We continue to see a higher percentage of animals arrive in need of major medical or behavioral rehabilitation and we provided significant veterinary and behavioral care to surrendered and stray pets.
-We continue to rescue pets from serious neglect situations, who also need weeks or months of care before they are healthy enough for new homes.
+We rescue pets from serious neglect situations, who also need weeks or months of care before they are healthy enough for new homes.

-Limited admission shelters continue to impact us, as almost 300 pet owners from outside our county, some as far away as southern California and the inland valleys, contacted us saying that no shelter or rescue group in their area would take their pets, many who needed medical and behavioral intervention.
+Limited admission shelters continue to impact us, as 5% of our incoming animals came when pet owners from outside our county, some as far away as southern California and the inland valleys, contacted us saying that no shelter or rescue group in their area would take their pets, many who needed medical and behavioral intervention.

-We continued to focus on low-cost spay and neuter services, including mobile clinics.
-We provided grants to six local rescues and spay/neuter providers to prevent pet overpopulation and we took in numerous pets from other shelters to help them.
+We continued to focus on low-cost spay and neuter services, including mobile clinics, celebrating the most successful year in our history.
+We provided free feral cat spay/neuter surgeries, altering 1,454 feral cats at no cost to their caretakers.
+We provided grants to five local rescues and spay/neuter providers to prevent pet overpopulation and we took in numerous pets from other shelters to help them.

 We never make decisions based on impacting a single statistic and this year was no different.
-We thank you for your support during this time, and always, as we help pets in need in our community.
+We thank you for your support as we help pets in need in our community.